Soft, chewy vegan sugar cookies that don’t require any rolling! Made without eggs or butter but just as delicious as their non-vegan counterpart.

 - all purpose flour: I have not tested this with a gluten-free flour, but if you are gluten-free you can try subbing with an all purpose gluten-free flour.
 I don’t recommend using whole wheat flour.
 You can replace up to a 1/4 cup with oat flour, but using all oat flour results in a crumbly, grittier cookie.

-If you try out this recipe, don’t forget to tag me in your photos on instagram @ellielikes.cooking and/or leave a comment down below and let me know how you liked it!
-I love seeing all of your tasty recreations 🙂 You can also follow me along on pinterest for more yummy vegan food.
-Happy baking!
+If you try these vegan sugar cookie bars, don’t forget to leave a comment/rating down below and tag me in your photos on instagram @ellielikes.cooking!
+I love seeing all of your tasty recreations 🙂 Happy baking! ♡

 Vegan Sugar Cookie Bars